MySong7NLPer/HyperSiameseNet/README.md

 ## CONTACT

 For any question, feel free to create an issue, and we will try our best to solve. \
-**If the problem is more urgent**, you can send an email to me at the same time (I check email almost everyday 😉).
+**If the problem is more urgent**, you can send an email to me at the same time (I check email almost everyday).

 ```
 NAME: Mingyang Song